Internal B2B Tool · AI-Integrated

 Based on H&M Fabric Design System

-H&M's Fabric system was built for B2C e-commerce.
-Adapting it for a dense internal B2B tool required extending component behaviour — tighter spacing, higher information density, and new patterns for data tables, confidence indicators, and exception states — without breaking the visual language.
+H&M's Fabric system was built for B2C e-commerce: generous spacing, marketing hierarchy, consumer-facing interactions.
+Adapting it for a dense internal B2B tool meant extending the system in three directions — without breaking the visual language that H&M teams already knew.

 #E50010